Create Your Succession Bench with the Succession Bench Template

 Sort candidates based on their readiness to take on the focal position.
 Use the three levels indicated along the left-hand side:

-* level A: candidates ready for role in less than 3 years
+* level A: succession candidates ready for role in less than 3 years

 * level B: individuals ready for role in 3 to 5 years

-* level C: potentials ready for role in more than 5 years
+* level C: potential successors ready for role in more than 5 years

 Use the Progress to Succession Position columns to track progress over time.
 Indicate the dates at which a candidate enters each level, tracking when they move from Level C to B, and from Level B to A. This can give you a sense of an individual’s progression timeline, as well as the speed at which your organization typically trains and develops employees.
 This information can be useful for populating your Talent Progress Scorecard.